mhavilah/CafeService/README.md

 $ ./setAPIKeyEnv.sh
 ```

 Next, Check the usage of the proxy runner..
-Check the usage of the proxy runner..

 ```
 $ ./startProxy.sh